 Restaurant Meals Program

 The Restaurant Meals Program allows homeless, elderly (age 60 or over), and disabled CalFresh households to use CalFresh benefits to purchase prepared meals at participating restaurants.
-Local restaurants participating in the service will display a sign on their door or window indicating they are an Alameda County Restaurant Meal location.
+Local restaurants participating in the service will display a sign on their door or window indicating they are an Alameda County CalFresh Restaurant Meals Program location.
 A list of currently participating restaurants is also available here.

 See the Restaurant Meals Program Frequently Asked Questions page for additional information.